Statement of Possibilities | Facial Gua Sha

 to process old bacterial overgrowth or other lingering impurities of the tissue.
 Acne usually resolves faster

-than usual after gua sha treatment, but if it is consistently flaring for more than a couple days, please stop and
+than usual after a facial Gua Sha treatment, but if it is consistently flaring for more than a couple days, please stop and

 call or email your service provider to determine the cause and whether it's technique based, or larger issue